 Almere the choice for Carnival

 On 14 June, the Miami-based cruise ship operator Carnival Corporation opened its new Arison Maritime Center in Almere’s bustling new DUIN development area.
-The festive opening of the new €75m facility was attended by Carnival’s CEO Arnold Donald, its Chairman Micky Arison, the Mayor of Almere Franc Weerwind, and the Secretary General of the Netherlands’ Ministry of Economic Affairs Maarten Camps.
+The festive opening of the new €75m facility was attended by Carnival’s CEO Arnold Donald, its Chairman Micky Arison, the Mayor of Almere Franc Weerwind and the Secretary General of the Netherlands’ Ministry of Economic Affairs Maarten Camps.

 The centrepiece of the campus is the renewed Center for Simulator Maritime Training Academy (CSMART).
-This facility features cutting-edge simulators that utilize the maritime industry’s most innovative technology and training solutions.
+This facility features cutting-edge simulators that utilise the maritime industry’s most innovative technology and training solutions.
 It will provide training for all of Carnival’s bridge and engineering officers, who are responsible for the navigation and operation of Carnival’s huge fleet of cruise ships.
 The simulators recreate real-world scenarios and sea conditions including ship traffic and rough weather, providing an authentic experience for participants to build their skills in navigating complex situations.
 When fully operational, CSMART will train about 6,500 Carnival officers every year.

 The site also includes an advanced medical centre and a 176-room hotel for the Carnival trainees.
 The centre’s campus and buildings were designed by Dutch architect Paul de Ruiter, and the Dutch construction company Dura Vermeer built the CSMART Academy and hotel.
 The design and construction were built to meet rigorous environmental and sustainability standards that will achieve "LEED Gold" certification.